TobiasSackmann/ml-weather-monitoring-environment/README.md

 * Create/Train your Machine Learning Model.
     * You should first run the feature selektion notebook(feature_selection.ipynb) from within the notebooks direcory.
     * Then run your desired notebook for training a model.
 For example timeseries_forecast_approach_evaluation.ipynb
 * Put it in a docker container.
 For tensorflow/keras model you can use the dockerfile ins the docker directory.
 Example:
     ```shell
     docker build -t weather-forecast .
     ```
 * Install it in the kubernetes cluster
+    * Provide your images to the local registry which was installed by the install.yaml playbook.
+    ```shell
+    docker save -o weather-forecast.tar weather-forecast
+    scp weather-forecast.tar YOUR_USER@192.168.178.196:/home/YOUR_USER/
+    ssh YOUR_USER@YOUR_VM_IP
+    sudo docker load -i ./weather-forecast.tar
+    sudo docker tag weather-forecast YOUR_VM_IP:5000/weather-forecast
+    sudo docker push YOUR_VM_IP:5000/weather-forecast
+    ```
 * Visualize your raw data as well as the machine learning results in Grafana

 Testing
 -----